InfTkm/ethereum-lab1/README.md

 5) [Click here to see your Faucet.sol code.](../../blob/master/Faucet.sol)

 6) Use Part 2 as a guide and deploy this new contract to Ganache.
-      That is, repeat the following steps from Part 2: Step 6, 7, 8, 9 and Step 10a to 10d - while replacing "myApp" with "myFaucet"
-      in Step 10b.
+      That is, repeat the following steps from Part 2: Step 6, we already did 7, 8, 9 and Step 10a to 10d - while replacing "myApp" with "myFaucet" in Step 10b.